Surrounded by hype, nitrous oxide can be a beneficial tool to unlocking your engine’s power potential. Here’s what you need to know.

 How did nitrous oxide come about?

-Nitrous oxide entered mainstream popular culture thanks to the Fast And Furious series of films, but its origins go back much further than that, way back.
+Nitrous oxide entered mainstream popular culture thanks to the Fast And Furious series of films.
+However, its origins go back much further than that, way back.

 How does nitrous oxide work?

-Nitrous works in more than one way, but primarily it all adds to the same effect – giving your engine more oxygen to burn, which in turn allows more fuel to burn creating more power.
+Nitrous works in more than one way, but primarily it all adds to the same effect.
+It gives your engine more oxygen to burn, which in turn allows more fuel to burn creating more power.
 To gain a better understanding of how nitrous works you need to know two things.

-Firstly, it contains more oxygen than air — around 16 per cent more.
-And secondly, nitrous is a liquid that boils to become a gas.
-Therefore, for it to work properly and to its full potential, it’s imperative to make sure it’s still in liquid form as it reaches the intake manifold in order to maximise the heat exchange with the intake charge.
+Firstly, it contains around 16 per cent more oxygen than air.
+Secondly, nitrous is a liquid that boils to become a gas.
+Therefore, for it to work properly and to its full potential, it’s imperative to make sure it’s still in liquid form as it reaches the intake manifold.
+This will maximize the heat exchange with the intake charge.

 It’s the first immediate effect of this heat exchange that offers a large gain through the dramatic reduction of intake temperatures as the surrounding air is cooled; something that is especially important when it comes to turbo applications.
 Also, as a gas displaces more than a liquid, injecting in this form results in more charge in the cylinders.
 As it displaces less air, it’s through this massively-increased oxygen content that it allows more fuel to be burnt.